niklak/dom_finder/README.md

     // Also the `Value` instance can be serialized with serde serializer
-    // (like json or any other available) let serialized = serde_json::to_string(&res).unwrap();
+    // (like json or any other available)
+    // Useful if you just need to send parsed data with http response,
+    // or put parsed data into the database let serialized = serde_json::to_string(&res).unwrap();
 }
 ```